Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Hands-On Exercise 4: using a toolbox
 #####################################

-In this exercise we will use a toolbox to process the inputs of our workflow and we will publish its results on HDFS.
+In this exercise we will use a toolbox to process the inputs of our workflow, and we will publish its results on HDFS.

 Prerequisite
 =============